Member Handbook

 Residential Supports

 Residential supports are individually designed training activities, assistance and supervision.
-Residential supports are provided in licensed/unlicensed community residential settings that include group homes and alternative family living homes.
+They are provided in licensed/unlicensed community residential settings that including group homes and alternative family living homes.
 Residential supports include:

-• Habilitation services that help you develop, improve and maintain self-help skills, general household management, meal preparation skills, personal financial management skills and socialization skills.
+• Habilitation services to help you develop, improve and maintain self-help skills, general household management, meal preparation, personal financial management and socialization skills.

 • Assistance and support in activities of daily living to ensure your health and safety.

-• Transportation to/from your residence and community activities/licensed day programs
+• Transportation to and from your residence and community activities and licensed day programs.

 Respite (Individual, Group, Nursing, Facility)